 What is Flan?

-Flan (or crème caramel as it’s also known) is a baked custard.
+Flan (or flan de vainilla as it’s also known) is a baked custard.
 It varies from other types of custard in that it thickens during the baking process, as opposed to being thickened and left to set.
 Flan is stupid-simple to prepare.
 After all, it only has 5 ingredient; well, 6 if you count water.
-The custard is set in a bain-marie (or water bath) which regulates the baking temperature of the dessert.
+A bain-marie (or water bath) regulates the baking temperature of the dessert to ensure a silky texture every time.
 The caramelized sugar transforms into a sauce during the chilling stage and, later, creates a sauce that bathes the custard upon de-panning.
-That sugar can make or break the dessert as it can go from beautifully amber, to acrid and brown, in a matter of seconds.

 What country does Flan come from?